SanjayTummala/FakeNews-Detection-App/README.md

-# Fake News Detection – Web Application
+# Fake News Detection – Full Stack Web Application

-A full-stack Machine Learning project that identifies whether a given news statement is Fake or Real.
+A complete Machine Learning–powered web application designed to classify news text as Fake or Real.
-This application combines a trained ML model, a Flask-based API, and a modern React user interface to deliver fast and accurate predictions.
+This project integrates a trained ML model, a Flask-based backend API, and a modern React frontend, deployed across fully managed cloud platforms.

+The system is designed with clarity, responsiveness, and professional presentation, making it suitable for academic reviews, portfolios, and production-style ML demonstrations.

 Live Website
 https://fakenews-detection-frontend.vercel.app/